sicxu/Deep3DFaceRecon_pytorch/README.md

 For more details about the evaluation, check [Now Challenge](https://ringnet.is.tue.mpg.de/challenge.html) website.

+**_The latest benchmark [REALY](https://www.realy3dface.com/) indicates that our method still has the SOTA performance!
+You can check their paper and website for more details._**

 ### ● Visual quality
 The pytorch implementation achieves better visual consistency with the input images compare to the original tensorflow version.